giovagalassi8-ctrl/GG_Laboratorio/03_Genome_assembly/00_Assembly_raw/README.md

 #### Busco

-After assessing assembly contiguity, the next step is to evaluate the gene content quality using BUSCO.
+To evaluate the gene content quality, we used *BUSCO*, which compares the assembly against a pre-compiled dataset of genes expected to be present in the studied organism.

 ```bash
 #[sequence]
 export NUMEXPR_MAX_THREADS= 80
 busco -m geno -l $BUSCO/culicidae_odb12 -c 6 -o Anoste_raw.busco -i Anoste_raw.fasta
 ```

-N.B.
+> N.B.
 Since BUSCO is not optimized for single-line FASTA files, it is essential to ensure that the input is in multi-line format.

 #### Spectra-cn (KAT)

-This method generates a plot comparing k-mer frequencies in the original reads against those in the assembled genome to estimate coverage.
+We used *Spectra-cn* method to generate a plot comparing k-mer frequencies in the original reads against those in the assembled genome, to estimate coverage.

 ```bash
 #[kat]